retgits/vscode-kalix-tools/README.md

 [![license](https://img.shields.io/github/license/lightbend-labs/vscode-akkasls-tools)](https://img.shields.io/github/license/lightbend-labs/vscode-akkasls-tools) ![GitHub package.json version](https://img.shields.io/github/package-json/v/lightbend-labs/vscode-akkasls-tools)

-> Develop, deploy, and manage Akka Serverless apps
+> Develop, deploy, and manage Akka Serverless services

-Manage the stateful serverless applications you build on [Akka Serverless](https://akkaserverless.com), without leaving your favorite IDE!
+Manage the stateful serverless services you build on [Akka Serverless](https://akkaserverless.com), without leaving your favorite IDE!
 With this VS Code extension you don't have to remember all the flags to deploy services, add docker credentials, remove that one hostname from your service because you can do it all through VS Code.

 ## Key features